Last Updated on April 2, 2023

 Finally, we are actively looking for more examples of high achieving Personal Studies to share on the Student Art Guide.
 If you or someone you know someone who excelled in this Component, please read our submission guidelines for more information.

-If you found this information helpful, you may wish to read the previous article in this series: How to select a great A2 Art Personal Study Topic.
+If you found this information helpful, you may wish to read the previous article in this series: How to select a great A2 Art Personal Study Topic or our overview of the CIE A Level Art: Personal Study.